fellert/507_project1/readme.md

   second) and translates these to a suit ("Diamonds", "Clubs", "Hearts", "Spades") and card number (2-10, and "Jack", "Queen", "King", "Ace" for the numbers 1, 11, 12, and 13, respectively).
-The str() method then return a string that should read "{card number} of {suit}."
+The str() method then return a string that should read "{card number} of {suit}" (for example, the "King of Hearts", or the "5 of Clubs").

-  The Deck() class contains various functions that use objects of the Card() class, including methods that remove a card, create a hand, shuffle and sort the deck, and replace a missing card.
+  The Deck() class contains various functions that use objects of the Card() class, including methods that remove a card (using the pop method), create a hand (of size indicated by user input), shuffle and sort the deck, and replace a missing card.
 More detailed descriptions of their respective outputs/return values can be found in the code_description file.

-  The play_war_game() function creates two instances of the Card() class, compared the card number, and awards points for whoever has the higher card.
+  The play_war_game() function creates two instances of the Card() class, compares the card number, and awards points to the player who has the higher card.
 A tuple of ("winner", int player1 score, int player2 score) is returned.
 The show_song() function takes an input, and searches the Apple iTunes API using this keyword, returning a song containing something relevant to the input.
 The song name and artist is printed.

 <h2>Getting started/Installation:</h2>